Shaunna Rodrigues

 Teaching

 At Columbia University, Shaunna teaches the Core Curriculum’s Contemporary Civilization, where she introduces students to foundational texts in political, moral, and religious thought from antiquity to modernity.
-Her teaching integrates canonical and non-Western traditions, encouraging students to examine how questions of legitimacy, power, justice, and self-respect have been posed across different historical and cultural contexts.
+Her teaching integrates canonical and non-Western traditions, encouraging students to examine how epistemic, teleological and ontological questions have been posed and answered across different contexts.

 Education